Kingston University

 About this course

-This course prepares you for a career in this increasingly important area.
-Case studies, fieldwork and lab work cover all aspects of investigating a crime scene.
-These include crime scene processing, forensic archaeology, drugs, toxicology, DNA, body fluids, entomology, fibres, fire investigation and ballistics.
-You’ll also have an introduction to criminal law, which includes cross examination in a mock courtroom setting.
+This course prepares you for a career as a forensic scientist.
+Case studies, evidence interpretation, fieldwork and laboratory training cover all aspects of investigating a criminal offence.
+These include crime scene processing, forensic archaeology, drugs, toxicology, DNA profiling, body fluids, entomology, fibres, fire investigation and ballistics.
+You’ll also have an introduction to criminal law, which includes cross-examination in a Crown Court setting.

 Jobs & Career Perspectives